Voice Teacher, Baby Music Classes, Summer Camps

 Alison worked as a soprano soloist and section lead at Toronto’s renowned Metropolitan United Church under the direction of Dr. Patricia Wright, with whom she performed the solo in Bach’s Jesu Der du Meine Seele in 2016.
 She also performed in the Luminato Festival’s production of Apocalypsis and in many other choral and recital performances in the Toronto area.

 Throughout her time in Toronto, Alison worked as a performing arts director, music director and music teacher at Zodiac Day Camp, and also taught classes and summer camps in dance and drama and worked as a choreographer for Arts Express.
-Since returning back to New Brunswick, Alison taught French and Music at Rothesay Netherwood School, which enriched her ability to cater to student needs and adapt her teaching methods in voice lessons.
-She now teaches out of her studio, Alison Dawn Voice and Music, where she is fulfilling her passion for sharing her love of singing and music with students through lessons, classes, camps and the Valley Show Choir.
+She now teaches out of her studio, Alison Dawn Voice and Music, where she is fulfilling her passion for sharing her love of singing and music with students through private and group instruction, as well as early childhood music classes with children ages 5m-6y.
+Alison Dawn Voice and Music has also expanded to include a teaching staff of three piano instructors, which is home to 38 new students this year.

-Alison has continued performing locally, most recently as Sophie Sheridan in the Saint John Theatre Company's production of Mamma Mia! and with the Kennebecasis Valley Players, with whom she played the roles of Maria Elena Santiago Holly in The Buddy Holly Story and Mary Martin of Tours in Sister Act.
+Alison has continued performing locally, most recently as Audrey in Little Shop of Horrors and as Sophie Sheridan in Mamma Mia! both with the Saint John Theatre Company.
 Alison has also performed as a soloist with the Colla Voce Choir under the direction of Cindy Dutton.

-For more of Alison’s upcoming performances and teaching endeavours, check frequently for updates.
+For more of Alison’s upcoming performances and teaching endeavors, check www.alisondawnvoice.com frequently for updates.